ValeriyAndreevichPushkarev/RegistrationByAttributes/README.md

 Decided to make a separate project.
 Added registration of multiple implementations, or specific implementations with LifetimeManagement management (for Unity).

+The fun is that this approach **covers about 90% of work with container**.

+Also, if you need to register types from any other assembly with registrations with attributes — simply call **RegisterFromAnotherAssembly**.

+No more problems with importing types from another assemblies and so on.
+By design :).

 ## How to use?

 Add a **TypeRegistrationAttribute** to the base entity whose implementations you want to register in the container.